Engagement Terms

 8.1 You acknowledge and agree that in providing our Services:

-(a) We are only supporting you with your Claim by passing on information relating to the practices, requirements and procedures of the DVA or Defence Force Ombudsman based on our experiences; and
+(a) We are supporting You with Your Claim by passing on information relating to the practices, requirements and procedures of the DVA based on our experiences; and

-(a) engage other relevant and qualified professionals to assist, advise and support you with those issues outside of our limited scope; and
+(a) engage other relevant and qualified professionals to assist, advise and support You with any legal or medical advice outside of our limited scope; and

-(b) obtain independent legal advice as to the nature and effect of these Terms and your agreement with us.
+(b) obtain independent legal advice as to the nature and effect of the Agreement.

 9. NO GUARANTEE OF RESULTS